ChaseBurr/Canvas-Project/README.md

 This project is for learning purposes only and not for commercial use.

 # Back-End
-For the back-end of this project I will be using flask
+Python flask will be the back-end of this project.